skybet/skybet.github.io/_posts/2016-02-29-preventing-phishing-attacks.md

 ### 5. Internet Content Filtering (ICF) and restricted outbound internet access.

 A further measure that can help is internet content filtering on outbound web requests from employee workstations and laptops.
 ICF is a mechanism that intercepts outbound web requests and verifies whether they are to be permitted.
 Very often a phishing email will not have a malicious payload itself, in order to improve its chances of being delivered to targeted victims.
 It will instead contain a seemingly innocuous word document or Excel document attachment with a simple macro that executes on file open and attempts to download the real virus payload, or just a link to a website.
-Usually this file or webpage will be hosted on known malicious domains and ICF can actively block access to these domains so that the payload cannot be downloaded or form that attempts to capture their password cannot be loaded.
+Usually this file or webpage will be hosted on a domain known to be malicious.
+ICF can be used to actively block access to such domains, preventing the payload from being downloaded or the form designed to capture passwords from loading in the user's browser.

-### 6. Host permissions/group policy and Data Execution Prevention
+### 6. Host permissions/group policy and data execution prevention

 Assuming that all the above measures have failed, modern operating systems such as Microsoft Windows 10 incorporate DEP or Data Execution Prevention and Group Policies that prevent untrusted executables or those attempting to access certain areas of memory from executing.
 A well configured group policy can block the execution of downloaded executables.